Strawberry Frosted Donuts

 See these donuts here?

-They are actually healthy!
-Yes, healthy donuts DO exist and they have easily become one of my favorite weekend breakfast treats.
+They’re so simple.
 Even though they may seem complicated to some, baked donuts are surprisingly one of the simplest things that I make.
 They take about 20 minutes start-to-finish AND call for very simple ingredients that I usually always have on hand.

 Do you have a donut pan?
 I suggest buying one and start having fun!
 If you don’t have one and don’t plan to buy one, you may certainly make these donuts into muffins.